ossuminc/riddl/src/main/paradox/examples/index.md

 # Examples

 ## Overview
-This section provides some examples of how the IDDDL can be used.
+This section provides some examples of how the RIDDL can be used.

 @@toc { depth=2 }